Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 Testing has been carried out using the following methods:
 1. HTML code has been validated through the [W3 Consortium's HTML validator](https://validator.w3.org/#validate_by_input) and subsequently improved.
 2. CSS has been validated by running it in the [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input) of the same consortium, and subsequently improved.
-3. Google Chrome's DevTools has been used to test responsiveness and check for bugs
+3. Google Chrome's DevTools has been used to test responsiveness, media queries and check for bugs on several devices including Pixel devices, Galaxy S5, Galaxy S III, iPad Pro, iPad, iPad Mini, iPhone 5/6/7/8/X.
 4. The site has also been run through [Justin Avery's website](http://ami.responsivedesign.is/) to check for errors and responsiveness.
 A screenshot of that is provided at the top of this document.
+I'm aware that

 5. Peers of the Code Institute Full Stack Software Development have been requested to provide their views and use their browsers for feedback.
+See also the Acknowledgements chapter.

+6.

 ### Scenario testing